googleinterns/vm-network-migration/README.md

     You can recreate the lost resources by yourself.
 The configuration of all the legacy resources that the tool might have possibly touched are saved in the 'backup.log' file.
 4. The tool throws a 'MigrationFailed' error:
     * The migration has failed.
-The tool rollbacks the target resource to the legacy network.
+The tool rolls back the target resource to the legacy network.
 You should be cautious that the internal IPs may have already changed after the rollback.
-5. The tool terminates with some other errors, such as 'InvalidNetworkError' or 'HttpError':
+5. The tool terminates with some other errors, such as 'InvalidTargetNetworkError' or 'HttpError':
     * The migration didn't start due to that error.
 The tool didn't modify the target resource.

 ## Run end-to-end tests: